90 Follow-Up Email Subject Lines from Real Campaigns

 It doesn’t get more straightforward than this!

-This particular subject line is, as you can see, a direct question that almost immediately prompts the reader to get back to you with an answer on whether they are available to have a call or not.
+These particular subject lines are, as you can see, a direct question that almost immediately prompts the reader to get back to you with an answer on whether they are available to have a call or not.

 A reason why many emails go unanswered is that the recipients might not have enough time to get back to the senders.